emiloberg/node-red-contrib-tellstick/README.md

 ## Issues
 This is still getting developed.
 Feel free to [add issues, questions or feature requests](https://github.com/emiloberg/node-red-contrib-tellstick/issues).

+## Looking for older module?
+The NPM namespace `node-red-contrib-tellstick` previously (up until 13 april 2015) held a completely different, simple, module which supported receiving data from Tellstick Duo.

+[@japikas](https://github.com/japikas) gracefully transferred ownership of the namespace to this module (which also supports receiving data, plus much more).
+Are you looking for the old module?
+Please find it at [https://github.com/japikas/node-red-contrib-tellstick](https://github.com/japikas/node-red-contrib-tellstick).

 ## Example flow
 Light blue nodes are tellstick nodes.